 Do not allow coolant or debris to enter the battery compartment.
+When inserting batteries, check that the battery polarity is correct.

-After inserting the batteries the LEDs will display the current probe settings (for more information, see page 4.1 "Reviewing the probe settings").
+After inserting the batteries the LEDs will display the current probe settings (for more information, see page 4.1, "Reviewing the probe settings").